 Research institutes conduct long-term research in their field of expertise in close cooperation with national and international partners.
 In addition to research, institutes have varying degrees of expert and statutory tasks.
 Their solutions-oriented research is channelled to the benefit of society through cooperation with business and societal decision-making.

 Tulanet’s operations are led by a management group consisting of each institute’s chief executives.
 The board meets four times a year.
-In 2021, the chairperson of Tulanet is Arvo Kokkonen, the Director-General of the National Land Survey of Finland.
+In 2022, the chairperson of Tulanet is Leif Schulman, the Director General of the Finnish Environment Institute.
 The consortium’s activities are coordinated by the Executive Director of Tulanet Sanna Marttinen.

 Practical cooperation is conducted in networks of directors, scientific researchers and experts.